evgenykochergin/Calendar/README.md

 - **JUnit 5, AssertJ, REST-assured** - tests

 ## Build (could be skipped since jar file is committed)
-You should have a Maven installed in place
+You should have a Maven installed in place.

 After you should navigate to project folder and execute following command:
 ```bash
 mvn clean install
 ```
-As a result you will get a calendar-app-1.0-SNAPSHOT.jar file inside target folder
+As a result you will get a calendar-app-1.0-SNAPSHOT.jar file inside target folder.

 ## Run application
 ```bash